Episode 8: Landlords on the cladding crisis and how to manage remote lettings

 ACCREDITATION: You can now pick up a CPD point to be used towards NRLA accreditation by listening to the podcast.
 To log your point, visit the accreditation dashboard in the ‘Your Account’ section of the NRLA website.
 Select ‘Other’ then ‘NRLA Podcast’ from the dropdown menu.

-You can read an article on the recent changes to planning rules in the Winter 2020 edition of NRLA member magazine Property.
-(Page 42)
+You can read an article on the cladding crisis in the summer edition of Property magazine here.
+(Page 26)

 Listen Up Landlords Podcast